arungudelli/python.shiksha/content/en/library/built-in-functions/range-built-in-function-in-python/index.md

 ---
-title: "python range() function syntax,usage and examples"
+title: "Python range() function syntax,usage and examples"
-description: "The 'range()' function is one of the built-in function in python "
+description: "The 'range()' function is one of the built-in function in Python "
 date: "2022-06-28T11:25:05+09:00"
 draft: false
 link: "range() built-in functions"